 This might all sound a bit much if it’s new to you, but never hold back in asking for help.
 Your future self will thank you.

-Use the buttons below to subscribe to my weekly newsletter, where you can keep reading and learning about money and life planning.
+Use the button below to subscribe to my weekly newsletter, where you can keep reading and learning about money and life planning.
 And if you fancy talking about any of this, arrange a chat.
 It costs nothing to find out more.